Chapter 3: Challenges for Comparing Net Benefits

 To replicate these results in excel you can download the spreadsheet here: Example3_4

-Project Roll-over
+Project Rollover

 If we consider two projects:

-• Project X – has a life of six years, an initial cost of $60,000 and a yearly net benefit stream of $15,000
+- Project X – has a life of six years, an initial cost of $60,000 and a yearly net benefit stream of $15,000

-• Project Y – has a life of three years, an initial cost of $40,000 and a yearly net benefit stream of $20,000
+- Project Y – has a life of three years, an initial cost of $40,000 and a yearly net benefit stream of $20,000

-Assuming all benefits and costs accrue at the end of the year and the appropriate social discount rate is 6%, the project timelines and NPV for Project X can be illustrated as shown in Figure 3.9:
+Assuming all benefits and costs accrue at the end of the year and the appropriate social discount rate is 6%, the project timeline and NPV for Project X can be illustrated as shown in Figure 3.9:

-Figure 3.9: Timeline of Net Benefits for Project X.
+Figure 3.9: Timeline of Net Benefits for Project X

-Figure 3.10: Timeline of Net Benefits for Project Y.
+Figure 3.10: Timeline of Net Benefits for Project Y

 Therefore, the NPV of Project Y is:

-Figure 3.11: Timeline of Net Benefits for Project Y when the Project is Rolled Over.
+Figure 3.11: Timeline of Net Benefits for Project Y when the Project is Rolled Over

-Therefore the NPV of Project Y should be calculated as:
+Therefore, the NPV of Project Y should be calculated as:

-Following this, we can compare the two Project NPV’s with roll over in outlined in Figure 3.12.
-As can be seen from the project roll-over of Y the NPV_y is now higher than the NPV_x when Project Y is rolled across the same number of years.
+Following this, we can compare the two projects’ NPVs with rollover as outlined in Figure 3.12.
+As can be seen from the project rollover of Y, the

-Alternatively, you can rewrite the formula for the NPV project roll-over as
+Alternatively, you can rewrite the formula for the NPV project rollover as

 Where:

-• NPV_0 = the initial NPV of the project for the normal life span
+the initial NPV of the project for the normal life span

-• dr = is the discount rate
+is the discount rate

-• n = is the initial project duration
+is the initial project duration

 Following the same example as above for Project Y: